-Applicants who do not meet the breastfeeding criteria MUST apply directly to the Senior Manager, Training and Education for consideration of their application.
+Applicants who may not meet the breastfeeding criteria MUST apply directly to the Senior Manager, Learning and Innovation for consideration of their application.

 Examples include mothers who have fed using expressed breastmilk and mothers who were unable to reach 6 months due to circumstances beyond their control.